Frequently Asked Questions

 For example, healthcare organizations could significantly benefit from implementing continuous security validation with breach and attack simulation (BAS) technologies.
 BAS systematically challenges existing defenses by simulating a wide range of realistic attack scenarios, allowing organizations to test and validate the effectiveness of their security measures continuously.

-Security control and threat validation help identify whether defensive measures are properly configured to mitigate threat campaigns across the kill chain.
+Security control and threat validation help identify whether defensive measures are properly configured to mitigate threat campaigns across the cyber kill chain.
 In another incident involving a major hospital network, the attack led to a significant data breach despite having advanced malware protection.
 Attackers compromised their systems by targeting improperly configured firewalls.

 Proactive assessments with automated offensive security testing are imperative not just to ensure that security solutions are functioning as intended but also to guarantee they are effectively integrated without leaving any coverage gaps.
 Only through such rigorous, proactive testing can organizations truly validate their cybersecurity posture and safeguard against sophisticated cyber threats.